Kenna wrote, and directed several plays, taught acting for kids. She is a former talent scout and directs and produces.

 Become familiar with the Hollywood visual and special effects fields.
 Visit bookstores, look over, and study the visual and special effects magazines.
 Even subscribe to a couple of magazines that stands out with vital and informative articles about visual and special effects.
 Take the time to visit websites that pertain to the topics.
-Get to know the industry, so you know theses fields in Hollywood.
+Get to know the industry, so you know these fields in Hollywood.

 You can locate vocational schools or colleges featuring special effects technology.
-You get hands-on training of subjects like Basic Motion Picture Techniques for Animators, Screenwriting Fundamentals, Introduction to Film, Video and Computer Animation, Contemporary Animation, Animation Production, and Directed Studies in Animation, Case Studies in National Media and Film and Related Art.
+You get hands-on training in subjects like Basic Motion Picture Techniques for Animators, Screenwriting Fundamentals, Introduction to Film, Video and Computer Animation, Contemporary Animation, Animation Production, and Directed Studies in Animation, Case Studies in National Media and Film and Related Art.

 How Relationships Work